 - All electrical work must be performed by a licensed electrician, and must comply with local, county, or state requirements having jurisdiction.
 The panel, service mast, etc. must be installed to local utility company requirements.
-Each home, at a minimum, must have a 200 ampere Arc-Fault panel with a main breaker and 30 available single-pole circuits. - Service must be of a three -wire type, with service entry on an approved weather head. - The service meter and service panel must be located above the Base Flood Elevation (BFE) with adequate freeboard required by the City13.
-As per Texas Government Code §2306.514 Breaker panel is not to exceed 48 inches above the floor. - All exposed wiring, service lines and feeders, must be protected and properly shielded in approved conduit.
+Each home, at a minimum, must have a 200 ampere Arc-Fault panel with a main breaker and 30 available single-pole circuits. - Service must be of a three -wire type, with service entry on an approved weather head. - The service meter and service panel must be located above the Base Flood Elevation (BFE) with adequate freeboard required by the City.
+As per Texas

-13 https://library.municode.com/tx/houston/codes/code of ordinances?nodeld=COOR CH19FL ARTIIISTFLHARE DIV2STHOSPFLHAAR S19-33BAFLELREHOSPFLHAAR
+&lt;sup>13 https://library.municode.com/tx/houston/codes/code\of\ordinances?nodeld=COOR\CH19FL\ARTIIISTFLHARE\DIV2STHOSPFLHAAR\S19-33BAFLELREHOSPFLHAAR